rainwilds/Sandbox/docs/bh-card.md

 - The card's inner structure adapts based on attributes: e.g., if `background-image` is present, content is wrapped in a div that can have classes like `space-between` or `padding-medium` (pulled from the `classes` attribute).
 - All attributes are observed for changes, triggering a re-render.
 However, since the component replaces itself with the rendered markup upon connection, dynamic attribute changes after initial render may require re-insertion of the component.
 - The `<bh-card>` tag is removed from the final rendered HTML, replaced by the generated `<div class="card ...">` structure.
+- Additional image-related attributes (e.g., responsive widths, loading, etc.) are now supported for the background image, passed directly to `ImageUtils` for enhanced control, aligning with `bh-img` capabilities.

 ## Attributes